Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Subcommands.md

 #### `signing-key-path`

-Path to secret in the Hashicorp Vault containing the private key for signing transactions.
+Path to secret in the HashiCorp Vault containing the private key for signing transactions.
 Default is ` /secret/data/ethsignerSigningKey`.

 === "Syntax"